 Not only do seniors benefit, but the colleges do too:

-- Keeping enrollment high: Traditional universities have struggled to keep classes full and enrollment high, which the inclusion of seniors on campus helps to achieve.
+- Senior housing keeps enrollment high: Traditional universities have struggled to keep classes full and enrollment high, which the inclusion of seniors on campus helps to achieve.

-- A vibrant multi-generational community: The inclusion of elders at university campuses encourages multi-generational friendships and activities.
+- Seniors create a vibrant multi-generational community: The inclusion of elders at university campuses encourages multi-generational friendships and activities.

-- An army of volunteers: Seniors at these communities frequently participate in volunteer activities.
+- Seniors form an army of campus volunteers: Seniors at these communities frequently participate in volunteer activities.

 “We’re seeing individuals who are coming to us just because we have courses that have always been of interest to them and they are now at the point in their lives where they have the luxury of indulging in that interest.”